Julia Draganović

-Julia Draganović (born 1963 in Hamburg, Germany) is a German curator and cultural manager.
+Julia Draganović (born in 1963 in Hamburg, West Germany) is a German curator and cultural manager.
 German-Italian cultural relations have been a recurring theme in her work.
 In July 2019 she became director of the German Academy in Rome Villa Massimo (Deutsche Akademie Rom Villa Massimo).

 University education

 Draganović studied art history, German studies, philosophy and Romance studies (Italian studies) at the Westphalian Wilhelms University of Münster in Germany.
-In 1995 she received her doctorate there, writing her dissertation on Ernst Jünger, titled Figürliche Schrift: Zur darstellerischen Umsetzung von Weltanschauung in Jüngers erzählerischem Werk (Figural Writing: on the Representational Realisation of World View in Ernst Jünger’s Narrative Work).
+In 1995, she received her doctorate there, writing her dissertation on Ernst Jünger, titled Figürliche Schrift: Zur darstellerischen Umsetzung von Weltanschauung in Jüngers erzählerischem Werk (Figural Writing: on the Representational Realisation of World View in Ernst Jünger’s Narrative Work).